The Evolution of Gambling Laws in New Jersey

 New Jersey, in 1974, sought to lift the gambling ban, but it proved to be unsuccessful.
 However, after some modifications, in 1976, the gambling measure was formally passed.
 The gambling moratorium was officially lifted with the understanding that legalized casinos would remain in Atlantic City.

 The New Jersey Casino Control Act officially regulates land-based and online gambling in New Jersey.
 The New Jersey Casino Control Act is also responsible for casino licenses.
-And from this comes the Division of Gaming Enforcement, which strictly oversees license regulations.
+From this comes the Division of Gaming Enforcement, which strictly oversees license regulations.
 Likewise, the New Jersey Racing Commission specifically monitors horse-related wagers.

 The Advent of Online Gambling